 Be cautious about bathing a child in a spa-type bathtub.
 Children under 3 often can’t support themselves in the swirling water.
 If you have this type of tub, don’t run the pump during your young child’s bath.

-Don’t bathe your baby in the shower, because the water can unexpectedly become scalding hot.
+If your shower does not have thermostatic shower valve for scald protection, don’t bathe your baby in the shower, because the water can unexpectedly become scalding hot.
 And if your shower or tub has a glass door, it must be safety glass to guard against injury on the day your child decides to pound it with something heavy.

 TIP: If you’ve been using automatic toilet-bowl cleaner, remove it from the tank, discard it in the outside trash, and use an alternative means of cleaning the bowl.